ConceptaNjolima/MyTNTResources/Week 2/[ENG2.4]Intro To Redux.md

 ```
 #### Provider

-* React Redux provides `<Provider />`, which makes the Redux store available to the rest of your app.
+* React-Redux provides `<Provider />`, which makes the Redux store available to the rest of your app.
 * The application will render a `<Provider>` at the top level, with the entire app’s component tree inside of it.

 index.tsx file